mfaustin/ProjectOne558/README.md

 ![](images/scatter%20plot%20experience%20by%20points-1.png)<!-- -->

-Although I was not surprised to see a linear relationship, I was surprised to see just how strong the postie correlation was between these variables.
+Although I was not surprised to see a linear relationship, I was surprised to see just how strong the positive correlation was between these variables.
 This did confirm players are rewarded based in proportion to total power.
 The other interesting trend in this graph was how there are four almost straight lines with very similar slopes.